Are you facing behavioural, learning, communication or social challenges with your neurodivergent child/adult?

 This is where RDI came to my help and many other families around the world.

-RDI is a parent coaching program, where parents learn to create and implement a treatment plan for their child - a plan that focusses on developing problem solving, resilience and ability to form relationships, which are pre-requisites for an independent life and required for learning skills for navigating life.
-RDI targets the root causes of symptoms such as behaviours and helps build a lasting foundation.
-RDI is an intervention of gradually and consciously re-building the foundation, that has been affected by neurological factors, helping build neural connectivity.
+RDI is a parent coaching program, where parents learn to create and implement a development plan for their child - a plan that focusses on developing capacity for dynamic thinking, problem solving, resilience and ability to form relationships, which opens the door to the possibility of a greater quality of life.

 Origin of RDI